-Preheat your oven – ensure you have a consistent flow of energy to last the full cooking time, otherwise your lasagna will not hold together.
+Preheat your oven – ensure you have a consistent flow of energy to last the full cooking time, otherwise your social media strategy lasagna will not hold together.

-Add 2 cups of senior management buy-in, 1 cup of stakeholder engagement, 3 tablespoons of branding and 500ml of high quality social media training (for best results I recommend NET:101, available in most Australian capital cities, but you can use a lesser substitute).
+Add 2 cups of senior management buy-in, 1 cup of stakeholder engagement, 3 tablespoons of branding and 500ml of high-quality social media training (for best results I recommend net101 – available from most Australian capital cities; use a lesser substitute if you must).
 Mix together thoroughly by hand and set to one side.

-Pour the mixture over your layered content, sprinkle with some well-written titles and bake on a low, yet consistent heat for several months.
+Pour the mixture over your layered content, sprinkle with some attention-grabbing headings and bake on a low, consistent heat for several months.
 Test every week or so with an analytics skewer.
-When ready, serve with a side of fresh personality and a fine bottle of organisational transparency.
+When ready, serve with a side of fresh brand personality and a fine bottle of organisational transparency.